Empire Racing

-Empire Racing Group (often just called Empire Racing) is an American professional stock car racing team that currently competes in the ARCA Menards Series, fielding the No. 8 Chevrolet and Fords for driver Sean Corr and in late models with the No. 44 of Lexi Gay, the No. 46 of Thad Moffitt, and the No. 9 of Harrison Moffitt.
-The team has an alliance with Richard Petty Motorsports.
-They have also competed in the NASCAR Gander RV & Outdoors Truck Series in the past.
+Empire Racing Group (often just called Empire Racing) is an American professional stock car racing team that currently competes in the ARCA Menards Series, fielding the No. 8 Chevrolet and Fords for driver Sean Corr and in late models with various drivers.
+They have also competed in the NASCAR Craftsman Truck Series in the past.

 History

 NASCAR Gander RV & Outdoors Truck Series

 The team fielded the No. 82 Ford F-150 part-time in the Truck Series starting in 2012.
 They made their debut at Pocono with Sean Corr driving, finishing 25th.
 The team attempted one more race at Homestead, but they failed to qualify.

 Sean Corr made his first Truck starts at Daytona (which was a DNQ) and Talladega in 2013 as well as Pocono for the second straight year.

 The team had other drivers in addition to Corr in 2014, with Jake Crum racing at Charlotte and dirt driver Cody Erickson attempting to qualify for Eldora.
 After he failed to qualify to the race after just coming short in the last-chance qualifier, the team invited him back for a pavement start at Martinsville that October, which he did qualify for.